-Located in the North Sea, in the outer Firth of Forth, Berwick Bank and Marr Bank offshore wind developments have the potential to deliver up to 3.2GW of installed capacity, making them Scotland’s largest offshore wind farms.
+Located in the North Sea, in the outer Firth of Forth, Berwick Bank and Marr Bank offshore wind developments have the potential to deliver up to 4.1GW of installed capacity, making them Scotland’s largest offshore wind farms.

 Berwick Bank Wind Farm and Marr Bank Wind Farm are two distinct projects in the early stages of development, both being taken forward by SSE Renewables.
-The proposals are located next to one another and are over 40km off the coast of East Lothian.
+The proposals are located next to one another and are approximately 40km off the coast of East Lothian.
 The consented Seagreen offshore wind farm, which is in the early stages of construction and can be visited here, is our separate sister project and is located to the north of Berwick Bank Wind Farm and Marr Bank Wind Farm, 27km off the coast of Angus.

 SSE Renewables, headquartered in Perth, is a leading developer and operator of renewable energy, with a portfolio of around 4GW of offshore wind, onshore wind and hydro-power across the UK & Ireland.
 SSE Renewables has a proven track record of delivering offshore wind projects that bring benefits to the local economy and across the UK.